Kinds of types in Scala, part 2: take type, return type or type parameters

 Type constraints

-We already talked about type bounds, and how we might impose restrictions on inferred type just giving it values it has to infer against.
+We already talked about type bounds, and how we might impose restrictions on the inferred type just by giving it values it has to infer against.
 With parametric types, we might be able to do it more directly.

 Let’s say we have an ADT like this: